 Will a Speeding Ticket Show Up on a Background Check?

-Minor Traffic Tickets and Your Job Search
+How Speeding & Traffic Tickets Can Affect Your Job Search

 Minor traffic violations like speeding in Maryland may lead to an assessment of points against your driver’s license, but they won’t establish a criminal record, even if you are found “guilty” of the violation.
 As a result, you do not need to disclose a speeding ticket or citation for any other payable offense.